by anthony on 10/23/13 at 10:18 am

-Unifying the Date Picker
+Unifying the Separate Calendars

 The traditional date pick is slow and confusing for users.
 A more efficient approach is to unify the date fields into one calendar.
 The bi-monthly calendar appears once the user picks a leave date and stays opened until the user picks their return date.
 This allows users to pick their dates faster without losing view of the calendar.
-It takes them less clicks to complete the task and makes the date fields feel more together.
+It takes them fewer clicks to complete the task and makes the date fields feel more together.

-Kayak’s flight form uses a unified date picker.
 One field holds two buttons that allow users to pick a leave and return date from a single calendar.
 The user only needs to click the field once to pick both leave and return dates.
 The calendar shows the number of days between the leave and return dates as the user hovers their cursor over each day.
 After the user picks their dates, the field displays the day and date in abbreviated name format.
 This makes it clear to users the dates they picked.